 Letting Your Dog Outside More Frequently for Bathroom Breaks

 Older dogs can sometimes require more frequent bathroom breaks.
 If your dog does not have easy access to outside then you will want to consider letting your dog outside more.
 If you have a yard and a small dog you should also consider installing a doggy door in one of your doors.
 Check out Cares article about what to expect with your dog and bathroom breaks.

 Moving Bedding & Food to One Floor

 This is a great tip if you live in a multi-story home.
 If you can avoid having the food on a separate floor from your dogs living area than you will save the dog painful trips up an down the stairs.
 Older dogs with hip issues have overall mobility problems and stairs are exceptionally difficult for them.
-Small things live rearranging where the dog's food and crate are can be very helpful in improving your dogs quality of life by reducing stressful things.
+Small things like rearranging where the dog's food and crate are can be very helpful in improving your dogs quality of life.